KonduitAI/konduit-serving-docs/examples/java/dl4j.md

 This page documents two ways to create Konduit Serving configurations with the Java SDK:

-1. Using Java to create a configuration, and
+* Using Java to create a configuration
-2. Writing the configuration as a YAML file, then serving it using the Java SDK.

-These approaches are documented in separate tabs throughout this page.
-For example, the following code block shows the imports for each approach in separate tabs:

 ```java